zheng0xd/JATIC-internal-docs/docs/about.md

-# About this page
+# About this site

-Created with Material for MkDocs
+This site was made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 ## Markdown extensions